in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-async-amazon-sqs.md

 ## SQS Queue - Important configuration

+The table below shows some of the important SQS queue configuration:

 | Configuration | Description  |
 |--|:--|
 |Visibility timeout| Other consumers will not receive a message being processed for the configured time period (default - 30 seconds, min - 0, max - 12 hours)  <BR/> Consumer processing a message can call ChangeMessageVisibility to increase visibility timeout of a message (before visibility timeout)|